dxos/bounties/projects/composer-native/README.md

   - Routing might have to be adjusted in Composer to show these views based on a URL or URL parameter.
 - Add a global keyboard shortcut that will open Composer in a command pallette state.
   - A MVP version of this could be a local shortcut that opens when Composer is already open and in focus.
 SSC already has support for this.
-  - SSC does not currently have support for global shortcuts.
-We would have to find a way to add them ourselves, possibly working with the SSC team on this.
+  - SSC does not have support for global shortcuts, so we would  add them ourselves using what SSC calls "native extensions."
 [This library](https://github.com/soffes/HotKey) might give us a place to start.
 The best user experience might include a menubar helper application that launches at system boot that would listen for the shortcut.
   - Ideally for user experience, this global shortcut could be user configured, in case that they have an existing global shortcut that conflicts with the default.

 ### Publish to app stores